 - Try not to face the facts of a problem

 - Downplay possible consequences of the issue

 Refusing to face facts might seem unhealthy.
 Sometimes, though, a short period of denial can be helpful.
 Being in denial gives your mind the opportunity to unconsciously absorb shocking or distressing information at a pace that won't send you into a psychological tailspin.

 This type of denial is a helpful response to stressful information.
 You initially denied the distressing problem.
-As your mind absorbed it, however, you came to approach it more rationally and took action by seeking help.
+But as your mind absorbed the possibility, you began to approach the problem more rationally and took action by seeking help.

 See more In-depth

 - Levenson JL.
 Psychological factors affecting other medical conditions: Clinical features, assessment, and diagnosis. http://www.uptodate.com/home.
 Accessed Feb.
 7, 2017.